deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `VariableDefinition removed`

 ##### Class `HeapInfo`
- * `long maximumHeapSize` - Maximum heap size of this worker.
+ * `Number maximumHeapSize` - Maximum heap size of this worker.
- * `long freeMemory` - Free memory of this worker.
+ * `Number freeMemory` - Free memory of this worker.
- * `long totalHeapSize` - Total heap size available for this worker.
+ * `Number totalHeapSize` - Total heap size available for this worker.
 -->

 #### The `dh.plot` namespace: